md-asharaf/shot_tube-MERN/README.md

 - User authentication and authorization
 - Video upload and playback
+- HLS streaming with support for multiple resolutions
+- Video transcription for enhanced accessibility and search
 - Commenting and liking system
+- Email verification for account creation and password reset
 - User profile management
 - Responsive design